 More frequent, incremental backups of purely the latest data on your device give you an extra layer of control over your data and result in quicker, easier data recovery.
 Neither iCloud nor iTunes backups offer this granularity.

 Enigma Recovery™ – Backup Text Messages, iMessages & more…

 Here’s how to create an iPhone backup using Enigma Recovery:

 - Open software and connect iPhone to Mac or PC

 Save your iPhone data!

 Downloading Enigma Recovery acts as an insurance policy for your iPhone data.
-As well as creating iPhone and iPad backups, the software is able to recover deleted messages, contacts, WhatsApp history and more.
+As well as creating iPhone and iPad backups, the software can recover deleted messages, contacts, WhatsApp history and more.
 Deleted data from your device is found during a scan of the database.
-The software is able to make a copy of your iPhone or iPad database and display data on your PC (including photos and videos).
+The software can make a copy of your iPhone or iPad database and display data on your PC (including photos and videos).

 We hope this tutorial has helped to fix your iCloud backup problem and given you some useful alternative backup solutions.